afroguy16/booking/README.md

 Super easy, run `npm i`, then `npm start`

 ## Test
 Majority of the Application was built in a TDD style.
-The hook is the part with no test.
+Only the hook tests' was written after.

 To unit test the app, run `npm test`